 - Can I afford the repayments?
 Using a car loan repayment calculator can help you work out how much the repayments will be for each finance option and whether you can afford it.

 - Do you want to own the vehicle?
 Not all financing options let you own the car from the outset.
 These options give you other benefits but it’s important to consider when picking the loan that’s right for you.

 - How long do you want to keep the Ford?
-If you like new cars and usually get one every few years, some of the lease options give you the option of a new car at the end of the loan term.
-This may be an alternative to consider rather than purchasing a new car outright at the end of each term.
+If you like new cars and usually get one every few years, some of the lease options give you the option of swapping for a new car at the end of the lease term.
+This may be an alternative to consider rather than purchasing a new car outright.

 What you will need to apply for a loan